Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Diagnostics

-Even in the presence of the described symptoms of gonorrhea, it is possible to diagnose the disease and make an accurate diagnosis only in the laboratory.
-Usually a swab is taken from the urogenital tract and examined for the presence of gonococci.
+Even if the described symptoms of gonorrhea are present, diagnosing the disease and making an accurate diagnosis is only possible in the laboratory.
+Usually a smear is taken from the urogenital tract and examined for the presence of gonococci.

 Types of disease